Renegades of the Rio Grande

+Renegades of the Rio Grande is a 1945 American western film directed by Howard Bretherton and starring: Rod Cameron, Eddie Dew and Jennifer Holt.
+It was produced and distributed by Universal Pictures.
+Ande Lamb wrote the screenplay.

+Plot

-Renegades of the Rio Grande is a 1945 American Western film about a crooked financier and a corrupt sheriff that conspire to steal land from ranchers in Oklahoma Territory for the purposes of a railroad right-of-way.
+A crooked financier and a corrupt sheriff conspire to steal land from ranchers in Oklahoma Territory for the purposes of a railroad right-of-way.
 A young lawyer, Clint Farrell, comes to the rescue with the aid of some fighting-mad ranchers.
-Howard Bretherton directed the film and Ande Lamb wrote the screenplay.